Guide to the Northwest District Neighborhood in Portland, Oregon

 Hats off to Douglas Taylor, superintendent of streets when Portland, East Portland, and Albina consolidated in 1891.
 Because of the street name duplication between the three areas, Mayor W.S.
-Mason referred the matter to the City Council "Streets Committee" which passed the problem off to Superintendent Taylor.
-Taylor and his staff recommended to the "Streets Committee" a street naming pattern in the Couch subdivision (Northwest District and Pearl District) that is easy to remember; numbers in one direction and letters in alphabetical sequence in the other.
-Thus we have going from south to north: Burnside (the street that divides southwest from northwest as well as northeast from southeast), Couch, Davis, Everett, Flanders, Glisan, Hoyt, Irving, Johnson, and so forth.
+Mason referred the matter to the City Council “Streets Committee” which passed the problem off to Superintendent Taylor.
+Taylor and his staff recommended to the “Streets Committee” a street naming pattern in the Couch subdivision (Northwest District and Pearl District) that is easy to remember; numbers in one direction and letters in alphabetical sequence in the other.
+Thus we have gone from south to north: Burnside (the street that divides southwest from the northwest as well as northeast from southeast), Couch, Davis, Everett, Flanders, Glisan, Hoyt, Irving, Johnson, and so forth.
 Some of the street names (Couch to Irving) continue across the river into Northeast Portland.
-The numbers are also in sequence of course.
-Taylor must have been a pretty good politician − he gave the "Streets Committee" a list of alternative names for most streets and he let them pick and choose.
+The numbers are also in the sequence of course.
+Taylor must have been a pretty good politician − he gave the “Streets Committee” a list of alternative names for most streets and he let them pick and choose.

 The “Alphabet Street” is a Historic District and listed on the National Register of Historic Places.
 The area is roughly bounded by NW Lovejoy Street, NW Marshall Street, NW 17th Avenue, W. Burnside Street, and NW 24th Avenue.